Source: Imperial War Museum

 The majority of women worked in agriculture and were milkers and field workers.
 Some women were carters, ploughwomen (working with horses), and market gardeners.

-Please use the navigation bar on the left hand side, and the buttons below, to find out more about the different aspects of the First World War Women’s Land Army.
+Please use the navigation bar on the left hand side to find out more about the different parts of the First World War Women’s Land Army.